-STATUTORY OBJECTIVE: MTW activities to give incentives to families who are employed or seeking
+STATUTORY OBJECTIVE: MTW activities to give incentives to families who are employed or seeking employment and self-sufficiency.

 ACTIVITY DESCRIPTION: All MTW participants (MTW Tier I and Tier II) continuously participate in case management and are offered services and/or resource referrals including job training and placement services, computer experience, financial literacy classes and transportation stipends, as funds allow.
 Initiated in the FY 2000 Annual Plan.